 Cleaning a kitchen surface may not just be a quick wipe with antibacterial spray; you could have a brush to scrub between tiles and get into corners, one surface may be washed, then disinfected, bleached, rinsed, and then repeat; and this could include changing cloths with each new product used.

 Some items may not be okay to wash with others, for example, underwear with towels, family members towels with your towels, indoor clothes with outdoor clothes.

 In addition to the obsessions and compulsions, there is usually a lot of avoidance with contamination OCD.

 Avoidance with contamination ocd

 In order to avoid something bad from happening or to protect yourself (and your family) from the spread of germs, there are probably a lot of things that you avoid, such as

 You might limit your fluid intake to avoid needing to go to the loo when you are out.

-Using unfamiliar toilets, or toilets that are not considered ‘safe.’
-If you have to use them, you probably avoid sitting on the seat.
+Using unfamiliar toilets or toilets that are not considered ‘safe.’
+You probably avoid sitting on the seat if you have to use them.